Initiatives for Biodiversity

 Environmental Management Promotion System

-The Daiichi Sankyo Group has established EHS Policy and has implemented EHS initiatives based on the recognition that protecting the environment and ensuring the health and safety of our employees throughout every aspect of its corporate activities constitutes key management issues.
-Additionally, our Biodiversity Basic Policy and Action Guidelines stipulate “Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization” and “Communicate with stakeholders and improve in-house awareness”.
-Furthermore, the Daiichi Sankyo Group Human Rights Policy declares that the Group respects international norms and principles, and as a signatory of the United Nations Global Compact, supports the 10 principles in the four areas of human rights, labor, environment, and anti-corruption
+The Daiichi Sankyo Group has established EHS Policy and has implemented EHS initiatives based on the recognition that protecting the environment and ensuring the health and safety of our employees across all corporate activities are key management priorities.
+In addition, our Biodiversity Basic Policy and Action Guidelines stipulate commitments to the following: “Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization” and “Communicate with stakeholders and improve in-house awareness”.
+Furthermore, the Daiichi Sankyo Group Human Rights Policy declares As a signatory to the United Nations Global Compact, the Group supports its 10 principles in the four areas of human rights, labor, environment, and anti-corruption.

 Daiichi Sankyo Group EHS Policy